8 Tips for Safe Travel

 From travel documents to handling money, every aspect of your trip could cause a concern if handled lightly.
 We’ve outlined some strategies to travel safely without spending the entire trip stressed about being mugged, injured or in debt.

 1. Use Multiple Ways to Access Your Money

-Essentially, don’t put all your eggs in one basket.
+Mostly, don’t put all your eggs in one basket.
 By diversifying the type of currency you have (cash, travelers’ checks and credit cards), you are much more likely to bounce back from an unfortunate event, such as being mugged or losing your baggage.
-Keep extra cash or a spare credit card in the safe at your hotel, this way in case everything seems to be going wrong, you have money in a secure place.
+Keep extra cash or a spare credit card in the safe at your hotel, this way in case everything seems to be going wrong; you have money in a secure place.

-2. Put money in a secure spot.
+2. Put Money in a Secure Spot

-5. Get appropriate vaccinations.
+5. Get Appropriate Vaccinations

-8. Enroll in STEP – Smart Traveler Enrollment Program.
+8. Enroll in STEP – Smart Traveler Enrollment Program

 STEP is a free service to allow U.S. citizens and nationals traveling abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
 Why is this important?
 If while you are traveling there is a natural disaster or a civil or political concern that could endanger you, the U.S. government will know where you are.
-The program will send you travel warnings and alerts to keep you informed with situations in your destination.
+The program will send you travel warnings and alerts to keep you informed of situations in your destination.
 This can keep you one step ahead of any dangerous situation to get you home safely.